 Some traditional brokerage firms work on hybrid compensation models that blend fixed fees, annual fees as a percentage of assets, and trading commissions.
 Additional services are often included in these costs and will vary from broker to broker.

-A discount broker, in contrast, provides tools for you to trade yourself.
+A discount broker, in contrast, provides you with the tools to execute your own trades.
 You handle the buy and sell orders.
-You have no one standing between you and your money if you want to do something dumb, including selling out during a panic or buying on margin during a boom.
+There is no one standing between you and your money, which can be convenient if you're in a hurry.
+On the other hand, there's no one to stop you from making risky moves, such as selling out during a panic or buying on margin during a boom.

 If you are going to trade on margin, you may want to see how the brokerage account structures its margin terms (e.g., some stock traders want a more advanced form of margin calculation known as "portfolio margin" in their brokerage account), and the rates at which margin loans are extended.